jruchaud/gulp-platform-file/README.md

  * test-ios.js
  * test-android.js

-You want to only keep "ios" or "android" files when you compile your application.
+You want to only keep "ios" or "android" files when you build your application.
 Just configure the filter with your dimension on "ios" and "android" in Gulp task.

 ```platformify().filter(["android", "ios"]);```